avinetworks/devops/automation_examples/ariaauto-vcfa/README.md

 - **Actions**:
   - Authenticates to Avi Controller
   - Creates SSL certificate request via API (`/api/sslkeyandcertificate`)
-  - Generates RSA 2048-bit key
+    - Prompts the controller to generate an RSA 2048-bit key
-  - Submits request to certificate management profile
+    - Submits the certificate signing request to the external CA
+    - CA will respond with a signed certificate
+    - Controller will add this to the Avi certificate store
   - Binds certificate to virtual service automatically

 #### Event Subscription: Content Switching